-Students that would like to take exams on their own laptop must install and register
+Students that would like to take exams on their own laptop (no loaner laptops will be available during exams) must install and register

 a copy of software called SofTest, then download exam files

 .
 The Law School pays SofTest licensing fees, allowing students to use the product at no expense.
 ExamSoft SofTest requires Windows XP SP3 or higher when using a PC and Mac OS X 10.6.8 or higher when using a Macintosh.